 In some personal or business transactions you may need to take independent legal advice.
 Campbell McKellar from our corporate commercial team explains more about this.

-Independent legal advice (sometimes known as an “Etridge Letter” after a key court case) is when you have to contact a Solicitor or Chartered Legal Executive for a separate meeting about a document you need to sign.
+Independent legal advice (sometimes known as an “Etridge Letter” after a key court case) is when you have to contact a Solicitor or Chartered Legal Executive for a separate meeting about a document you need to sign, such as a Settlement Agreement.
 They will discuss the meaning of the document and explain the risks if you sign it.
 You must meet with the solicitor or legal executive alone so you are not influenced and they need to be completely separate from the transaction, with no involvement at all.

 Why Do I Need It?